 Adjunct Senior Fellow, Asia-Pacific Security Program

-Eric Sayers is an Adjunct Senior Fellow for the Defense Program at the Center for a New American Security (CNAS).
+Eric Sayers is an Adjunct Senior Fellow for the Asia-Pacific Security Program at the Center for a New American Security (CNAS).

 Throughout his career, Mr. Sayers has worked on a wide variety of national security issues, including defense policy, national security strategy, Indo-Pacific alliance integration, defense budget formulation, military innovation, and congressional affairs.
 He has significant regional experience in Northeast and Southeast Asia.